cs1302uga/cs1302-tutorials/refresher/variables.md

 to descibe Java objects as dynamically constructed instances of a class.
 When an object is constructed, its collection of variables is stored contiguously in some location in memory, which we usually call the object's **_reference_**.
 This is important because, in Java, the possible values of a reference type are references to compatible objects (or `null`).

+### Example 1: Refer to No Object

-For example, consider the following initialization:
+Consider the following initialization:

 ```java
 Scanner s = null;